On this page, you will learn about…

 On the trip from Wellington to Christchurch, we’ll stay a night in Kaikoura (whale watching tour!)…

-For the next two weeks, we will be in Christchurch, NZ…
+For about a week, we will be in Christchurch, NZ…

 The last few days of the trip will be in Queenstown, NZ…